DUDEbehindDUDE/GPA-Galaxy/README.md

 # About
-GPA Galaxy is an app I designed for the 2024 FBLA mobile app development thing.
+GPA Galaxy is an app I designed for the 2024 FBLA mobile app development event.
 GPA Galaxy is a galactic-themed twist to your high school portfolio—log your grades, and earn achievements based on your academic, extracurricular, and volunteering live, and brag about these on social media.

 # Documentation
 All documentation on this project can be found on the wiki tab [here](https://github.com/DUDEbehindDUDE/GPA-Galaxy/wiki).